kijiproject/kiji/kijiproject.github.com/_posts/userguides/schema/1.0.4/2012-01-01-schema-shell-ddl-ref.md

 As a final word of caution, please note that after a table is created, its row key format cannot be altered.

-##### Table properties

-Some optional properties of tables can be specified:

-    MAX FILE SIZE = <n>

-Sets the maximum size in bytes for a file. `<n>` may be a long integer or `NULL`, in which case HBase's default size will be used.

-    MEMSTORE FLUSH SIZE = <n>

-Sets the size of the HBase memstore for the table in bytes, before it forces a flush.
-`<n>` may be a long integer or `NULL`, in which case HBase's default value will be used.

-    NUMREGIONS = <n>

-Specifies the initial region count when creating the table.
-The table will be split into `<n>` evenly-spaced regions.
-This cannot be used with a `RAW` row key format.
-This property is not preserved by a `DUMP DDL` statement.

 ##### Locality group definition syntax

 Each locality group is defined as follows: